 - Click and open the Custom certificate that you added to your course

-- From the administration block, click edit custom certificate
+- From the gear icon at the top-right, click Edit certificate

 - Edit the name, height, and width of your certificate